Living In Colombia: The Expat Guide 2023

 While some people may speak English, especially in tourist areas, it’s generally not widely spoken, so be prepared to brush up on your Spanish skills.

-The good news is that Colombian Spanish is considered to be one of the most neutral and easy to understand forms of Spanish spoken in South America.
+The good news is that Colombian Spanish is considered to be one of the most neutral and easy-to-understand forms of Spanish spoken in South America.

 Colombia’s climate